Unique Careers: 23 Jobs That Are Anything But Ho-Hum

 - 11 "normal" careers that you can make unique

-Having a career that's unique and interesting often comes with substantial benefits.
-It can mean being paid to do something that you love—something that you are passionate about (which can help you maintain a higher level of job satisfaction and fulfillment).
-Having a cool job can also mean being excited to go to work rather than dreading it.
-And it can mean being excited to tell people what you do for a living rather than hoping that no one asks you about your sinfully boring job.
+Having a career that's unique and interesting can come with substantial benefits.
+It can mean being paid to do something you love and are passionate about (which can help you maintain a higher level of job satisfaction and fulfillment).
+A cool job can also mean being excited to go to work rather than dreading it.
+And it can mean being excited to tell people what you do for a living rather than hoping no one asks you about your boring job.

-So, are you ready to take a path less taken—one that has the potential to make you feel more happy and complete?
+So, are you ready to take a path less taken — one that has the potential to make you feel happier and more complete?
 Some of the jobs below are so unusual that you might not have heard of them until now.
-Take a look!

 Distinctively Satisfying Careers

-Just think: You could be one of those people who truly love their jobs.
-You could earn your paycheck by working at something that you deeply enjoy and go home at the end of each day feeling content and fulfilled.
+Just think: You could be someone who truly loves their job.
+You could earn your paycheck by working at something you deeply enjoy and go home at the end of each day feeling content and fulfilled.
 Whether that job comes in the form of helping other people, finding your place in the business world, learning an old-world craft, or developing other vocational talents, one of these unique careers could bring you exactly what you are seeking:

 1. Art Therapist

-If you are searching for interesting careers in psychology, then becoming an art therapist might fit the bill.
-Art therapy is an expressive form of therapy that works to improve a person's overall well-being through artistic expression.
-Art therapists use it as part of a healing process, and it can help to reduce a patient's stress and anxiety, improve self-esteem, and provide many other mental health benefits.
-Many patients find art therapy helpful as a way of getting assistance with personal development or working through past traumas.
+If you are searching for interesting careers in psychology, becoming an art therapist might fit the bill.
+Art therapy is an expressive form of therapy that improves a person's overall well-being through artistic expression.
+Art therapists use it as part of a healing process.
+It can help reduce a patient's stress and anxiety, improve self-esteem, and provide many other mental health benefits.
+Many patients find art therapy helpful in assisting with personal development or working through past traumas.
 And it is especially useful for those who have difficulty expressing themselves verbally.

-To become an art therapist, you will need training in art as well as in counseling or psychology.
-Most aspiring professionals start out by completing a psychology degree program in order to achieve a bachelor's degree prior to moving on to a master's degree program.
-And to become certified by the American Art Therapy Association (AATA)—which is typically required in order to practice in the field—you will need to complete a combination of clinical and studio hours.
+You will need art and counseling or psychology training to become an art therapist.
+Most aspiring professionals start by completing a psychology degree program to achieve a bachelor's degree before moving on to a master's degree program.
+And to become certified by the American Art Therapy Association (AATA) — typically required to practice in the field — you will need to complete a combination of clinical and studio hours.

 Once you have completed your training, you could be ready to offer art therapy in individual or group settings.
-Your techniques could be used as a part of assessments, treatments, and even research.
+Your techniques could be used in assessments, treatments, and even research.
 You may be able to begin your career within a private practice, community outreach center, mental health or rehabilitation unit, or nursing home.
-Some art therapists are even hired by corporations and businesses to offer professional development classes.
-So there are a lot of possibilities out there!
+Corporations and businesses even hire some art therapists to offer professional development classes.

 Women have been supporting each other through pregnancy and childbirth for centuries.
 A doula is a woman who offers professional pregnancy and birth support services.
-She does not take on a medical role.
-She is strictly a support person for the expectant mother.
+She does not take on a medical role and is strictly a support person for the expectant mother.
 Along with offering emotional and physical support, a doula may also help a mother conduct research and uncover important information.

 A doula typically offers three types of services: pregnancy, childbirth, and postpartum support.
-During pregnancy, she can help the expectant mother locate healthcare providers, develop a birth plan, identify a birthing location, and assist her with making any other informed decisions.
-During childbirth, a doula strictly focuses on the mother's emotional and physical needs.
-Her tasks can involve anything from ensuring that the mother's birth plan is being respected to feeding the mom ice chips to massaging her back during contractions.
+During pregnancy, she can help the expectant mother locate healthcare providers, develop a birth plan, identify a birthing location, and assist her with making other informed decisions.
+A doula strictly focuses on the mother's emotional and physical needs during childbirth.
+Her tasks are varied, including ensuring the mother's birth plan is respected, feeding the mom ice chips, and massaging her back during contractions.

-A doula who offers postpartum care assists the mom—as well as her partner and other children—with transitioning from pregnancy to having a newborn at home.
-The doula might offer breastfeeding advice, perform light housekeeping duties, prepare meals, and even cuddle the baby to give the mom an opportunity to shower.
+A doula who offers postpartum care assists the mom, her partner, and their other children transition from pregnancy to having a newborn at home.
+The doula might offer breastfeeding advice, perform light housekeeping duties, prepare meals, and even cuddle the baby to allow the mom to shower.

 It has been found that expectant mothers who have doulas experience improved birth outcomes.
-For example, one study found that doula-assisted mothers were less likely to have low-birth-weight babies, less likely to have birth complications, and more likely to initiate breastfeeding.2 So you can see why a growing number of expectant mothers are turning to doulas to help support them throughout their pregnancies, births, and postpartum periods.
+For example, a study in The Journal of Perinatal Education found that mothers assisted by doulas were less likely to have low-birth-weight babies or birth complications.
+They were more likely to initiate breastfeeding.
+So, you can see why many expectant mothers are turning to doulas to help support them throughout their pregnancies, births, and postpartum periods.

 To become a doula, you would typically complete a short training program.
-There is not one specific educational path, but some of the larger organizations that offer workshops and certifications include DONA International and Childbirth International.
-Many colleges also offer their own on-campus and online programs that can provide you with the quality training you need to set out on this career path.
+There is no specific educational path, but some larger organizations offering workshops and certifications include DONA International and Childbirth International.
+Many colleges also offer on-campus and online programs to provide quality training for this career path.

-When you work as a doula, the fee that you charge your clients will depend on many factors.
-These can include your level of experience, your location, and the types of services that you provide.
-Many new doulas will start out by volunteering their services in order to gain experience and get their names known within the birthing community.
+When you work as a doula, the fee you charge your clients will depend on many factors.
+These can include your experience level, location, and the types of services you provide.
+Many new doulas will start by volunteering to gain experience and get their names known within the birthing community.

 Headhunters are, essentially, professional recruiters.
 They are typically hired by organizations to recruit executives or higher-level employees for positions that are never advertised.
-For most employers, finding near-perfect job candidates can be a costly and time-consuming process.
-So it can be much more efficient for organizations to hire headhunters in order to cut down on the time and expense that goes into the recruiting process.
+Finding near-perfect job candidates can be costly and time-consuming for most employers.
+It can be much more efficient for organizations to hire headhunters to cut down on the time and expense of recruiting.

 As a headhunter, you don't just collect resumes.
 You are helping organizations improve their operations and bottom lines by aligning them with the potential job candidates who could best fit within their companies.
 At the same time, you are helping budding professionals advance their careers.
-Once you have met with an organization in order to understand what they are seeking, you will begin finding and interviewing candidates that could be a great match.
-The organization is relying on you to find the person who can fill the open role with the least amount of complications.
-Organizations want to receive a small selection of resumes of the most-qualified individuals.
+Once you have met with an organization and understand what they are seeking, you will begin finding and interviewing candidates that could be a great match.
+The organization relies on you to find someone who can fill the open role with the fewest complications.
+Organizations want to receive a small selection of resumes from the most qualified individuals.

-In order for you to do your job well, you will need to have a strong professional network and a keen grasp of the job market.
+You will need a strong professional network and a keen grasp of the job market to do your job well.
 You may even choose to specialize within a specific industry since many headhunters find greater success by sticking to their areas of expertise.
 The better you are at matching candidates with organizations, the better you can expect to do in business.
-Organizations will likely hire you again and may refer your services.
+Organizations will likely hire you again and may recommend your services.

-If you are quick-thinking, fast-acting, intuitive, and able to build relationships and communicate well, then this could be a great career path for you.
+Headhunter could be a good career for you if you are quick-thinking, intuitive, and able to build relationships and communicate well.
 Although there is no required education to become a headhunter, those who have human resources training often have a competitive advantage within the field.
 It could help you begin your career within a recruiting or headhunting firm where you can continue to learn the ropes.

-Whether you work for a firm or on your own independently, you are usually paid in one of two ways.
-You are either paid an agreed-upon fee up front, or you receive an agreed-upon amount once a candidate is successfully hired.
-The amount that you are paid is typically a percentage of the annual salary for the position that you are trying to fill.
-So how much you earn in a given year is dependent on the number of clients that you have and the types of positions for which you are recruiting.
+Whether you work for a firm or independently, you are usually paid in one of two ways.
+You are paid an agreed-upon fee upfront or receive an agreed-upon amount once a candidate is successfully hired.
+The amount you are paid is typically a percentage of the annual salary for the position you are trying to fill.
+How much you earn depends on the number of clients you have and the types of positions you are recruiting.

-It's likely that this is one of the more interesting career paths that you never knew existed.
-Hippotherapists are also called therapeutic riding instructors and equine therapists.
-Hippotherapy is the practice of riding horses as a form of therapy for children and adults who experience disabilities.
-It can be used as a form of physical therapy in which the horse's movements affect the rider's body.
-It can also be used for therapeutic riding in order to enhance the patients' levels of interaction, recreation, and socialization.
+Therapeutic riding instructors are also called equine therapists.
+Therapeutic riding is likely is one of the more interesting career paths you never knew existed.
+Hippotherapy is riding horses as therapy for children and adults who experience disabilities.
+It can be used as physical therapy where the horse's movements affect the rider's body.
+It can also be used for therapeutic riding to enhance the patients' interaction, recreation, and socialization levels.
 And equine therapy can provide life-skills training, rehabilitation, and employment opportunities for individuals with disabilities.

 Therapeutic riding instructors are part of a care team.
 You will work with medical professionals to help patients achieve their goals.
 These goals could include: